randseay/randseay.github.io/_posts/blog-posts/2013-08-20-svg-first-choice.markdown

 ---
-layout: post
-title: "SVG Should Be Your First Choice"
-date: 2013-08-20 18:37:21
 author: Rand Seay
 categories: Blog
 comments: true
+date: 2013-08-20 18:37:21
+deck: "With great browser support and increasingly diverse ways of accessing the web, you can stop worrying about the quality of your graphics by using SVG."
+layout: post
+permalink: /posts/svgs-should-be-your-first-choice
+published: true
 tags: [Web Development, SVG]
-permalink: /posts/svgs-should-be-your-first-choice
-deck: "With great browser support and increasingly diverse ways of accessing the web, you can stop worrying about the quality of your graphics by using SVG."
+title: "SVG Should Be Your First Choice"
 ---

 As a graphic designer with plenty of print experience, The *first* thing I reach for when I need a visual element is a vector-based file.
 If there are none to be had, something inside of me sighs sadly as I settle for a pixelled fallback<!--more-->.
 Here's why.